kamryn28/DATA115_PDP2/README.md

 Similar tables can be found at <a href = "https://wwwn.cdc.gov/nchs/nhanes/Search/DataPage.aspx?Component=Demographics&CycleBeginYear=2005"> this link</a> for the demographic columns.
 ## Visualization

+To begin with, I made a scatterplot of the various food frequency scores for the two food categories to see if there really were people who liked to eat both equally.
+This result shows that almost every possible category is filled, falsifying my classmate's hypothesis.

 ## Analysis

+I also further separated the dataset into people who loved or hated both food items and made histograms of their ages to see if there were any differences.

 ## Descriptions of Code and Materials
-The raw data downloaded from the sources described above is contained in the `Raw_Data` folder, while the .csv files generated as a result of the processing procedures are contained in `Processed_Data`.
-There is one Jupyter notebook for each legislative body that does the processing and generates the relevant figures.
+The raw data downloaded from the sources described above are uploaded in .csv form as 2005_food and 2005_demo.
+The processed data with better column names and only the relevant rows and columns is uploaded as processed_data and the notebook used to do the processing and make the plots is uploaded as cornedbeefpickles.ipynb.